DenysBespalko231452/DenysBespalko231452/README.md

 ### Hi there 👋

+I am a Student of Data Science and Artificial Intelligence at Breda University of Applied Sciences.

-- Passionate about AI and machine learning enthusiast on a mission🚀
+🚀 Passionate about AI and machine learning enthusiast on a mission.

-- Excited to unravel the complexities of data and algorithms 👀
+👀 Excited to unravel the complexities of data and algorithms.

-- Future startup creator in the making💡
+💡 Future startup creator in the making!

 ![badge](https://custom-icon-badges.herokuapp.com/badge/ADS&AI-1x-orange.svg?logo=silvermedal)